 Niagara Falls is probably the most well-known attraction on this list.
-After all, it’s been a major tourist destination for years now.
+After all, it’s been a major tourist destination for years now, and there’s no arguing that it is one of the most beautiful places in the US.
 Situated on the border between the province of Ontario in Canada and New York, this system of three waterfalls (the Horseshoe, American and Bridal Veil) comprise the southern part of the Niagara Gorge.
 You can marvel at the sheer drop of the falls from observation decks on both sides of the border as well as via boat tours that bring you close to the base of these waterfalls.

 Niagara Falls Day Tour from New York